Access info

 Already got an Access Card or what do I do once I have a West End LIVE Digital Access Pass?

-Your card or pass does not guarantee entry to the event via the accessible entrance, which is subject to capacity.
+Your card or pass gives you entry to the main Square and does not guarantee entry, which is subject to capacity.
 Entry is on a first come, first served basis and once capacity is reached entry will be on a one out, one in basis.

 Event information

 There will be two entrances to the event: A general entrance and dedicated accessible entrance.
+The site layout will be posted on this web page one week before the event.

 Both entrances are due to open at approximately 10.15am on Saturday and 11.15am on Sunday.